 Description of the application

 When components, like embedded optical transceivers are deployed in space on a satellite or on a space vehicle, they are exposed to both protons and heavy ions from cosmic rays and solar flares.
-This is why, unlike most electronic equipment designed for terrestrial use, hardware deployed at LEO (low earth orbit: altitudes between 500 and 2000 km), must be radiation hardened.
+This is why, unlike most electronic equipment designed for terrestrial use, hardware deployed at LEO (low-Earth orbit: altitudes between 500 and 2000 km), must be radiation resistant.

-The charged particles are concentrated by the earth magnetic field into two principal zones called the Val Allen belts.
-The inner belt ranges from 500 to 6000 km in altitude and overlap the LEO zone where most satellites discussed by this application will be located.
+The charged particles are concentrated by the Earth magnetic field into two principal zones called the Val Allen belts.
+The inner belt ranges from 1000 to 10 000 km in altitude and overlap the LEO zone where most satellites discussed by this application will be located.

 - Meet highest level SWaP requirement.

-- Smallest transceiver on the market, low weight.
+- Smallest transceiver on the market, low weight

-- Heavy-ion tested.
+- SEE: heavy-ion tested.

-- Gamma rays tested.
+- TID: Gamma rays tested.

-- High and low energy protons tested.
+- TNID: high energy protons tested.

-- 12-lane parallel optical transceiver.
+- 12-lane parallel optical transceiver

-- Up to 12.5 Gbps/lane from –40 ºC to 100 ºC.
+- Operation temperature from –40 ºC up to 100 ºC

 SpaceABLE radiation-resistant optical transceivers